 All applications for enrolment are considered according to a number of criteria.
 The chief general criterion is based on the notion of mutual benefit.
-Macarthur desires to enrol students who will benefit from a Macarthur education and from whom Macarthur will benefit by their enrolment.
+Macarthur desires to enrol students who it is perceived will benefit from a Macarthur education and from whom Macarthur perceives will benefit by their enrolment.